-The project site is in San Sebastian Municipio, a U.S. Environmental Protection Agency (EPA) designated attainment area.
-The proposed project will include new construction of a single water well.
+The project site is in Lares, which is within a U.S. Environmental Protection Agency (USEPA) designated attainment area.
+Project activities include the purchase of equipment (solar batteries) and the construction and installation of two new greenhouses.
 It is not anticipated to have a negative impact on air quality and will not increase residential density.
-Emissions associated with the proposed actions are temporary and limited to use of small construction equipment that will be well below the Federal General Conformity Rule de minimis thresholds.
+Emissions associated with the proposed actions are temporary and limited to use of small construction equipment and will be well below the Federal General Conformity Rule de minimis thresholds.